gvwilson/sensibleadventures/wrestler/wrestler.md

 as he often did when around the big-nosed southerner.
 We were twins,
 and he had taken to hunting as I had taken to the shaman's ways.
-He would say little when Saknus spoke, and would soon leave a tent if he entered.
+He said little when Saknus was near, or left the tent if he could.
-We had been closer than friends before Saknus's arrival.
+We had been close friends before Saknus came.
 It hurt me how we grew apart in those years.*

 ---